Markovate-logo

 Optimize descriptions

 The description of the site is what users see on SERPs, so you’ll want to make it appealing.
 This is what users will base their decisions on when deciding which link to click.
+A text summarizer can prove beneficial in creating appealing descriptions for search results by highlighting the most important elements and key takeaways.

 Optimize H1 tags